clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/manage-user-accounts.md

 ---
-title: Manage user accounts
+title: Manage people for billing
-description: View billed and unbilled users.
-Create, edit, and delete users.
-Manage user access by adding user roles.
+description: Learn how to view active and inactive people and how to deactivate and delete people.
 product_label:
   - essential
   - advanced